dean-bullock/dean-bullock.github.io/_posts/2024-09-18-angular-patterns.markdown

   template: `<p>{{ message() }}</p>`,
 })
 export class ChildComponent {
-  @Input({ alias: 'message' }) message!: Signal<string>;
+  message = input('');
 }
 ```

 In this setup, the parent component defines a signal `parentMessageSignal` using Angular's `signal()` function.
-The child component now receives a signal input, allowing it to reactively update the UI whenever the signal's value changes.
+The child component now receives a readonly signal `input()`, allowing it to reactively update the UI whenever the signal's value changes.

 The notable differences are:
 - The child component now receives a signal as its input rather than a static property.